 The spacecraft will go into orbit and pass closely over the planet’s surface and then move further away to study solar wind beyond the planet’s influence.

 The magnetometer is a very sensitive instrument, so engineers have to work to ensure the instrument doesn’t accidentally measure the spacecraft’s magnetic field instead of the one the planet produces.

 “We have to go to great extremes to be sure that we have minimized any magnetic fields from the spacecraft,” Jakosky said.
 “We are working hard to build a very ‘magnetically clean’ spacecraft that will meet our needs with regard to the magnetometer.”

 The MAVEN principal investigator comes from CU/LASP.
 The university provides science operations, is building science instruments, and leads education/public outreach.
 NASA Goddard manages the project and is building two of the science instruments for the mission.
 Lockheed Martin of Littleton, Colo., is building the spacecraft and is responsible for mission operations.
 The University of California at Berkeley Space Sciences Laboratory is building science instruments for the mission.
-NASA’s Jet Propulsion Laboratory, Pasadena, Calif., provides navigation support, the Deep Space Network, and the Electra telecommunications relay hardware and operations.
+NASA’s Jet Propulsion Laboratory, Pasadena, California, provides navigation support, the Deep Space Network, and the Electra telecommunications relay hardware and operations.

 Be the first to comment on "NASA’s MAVEN Spacecraft to Study Martian Atmosphere"